nacioboi/notabd/README.md

 ...

->- [ ] More tests - an entire testsuite for all our fancy modules.
+>- [ ] More tests - an entire test-suite for all our fancy modules.

 ...

->- [ ] We want to setup a system so that whenever we run our code, we can run all the automated testsuite at
+>- [ ] We want to setup a system so that whenever we run our code, we can run all the automated test-suite at
 > once.
-Then, on closure of our program, it will show the results of the testsuite.
+Then, on closure of our program, it will show the results of the test-suite.

-We should use multiprocessing for this, so that the testsuite can run in the background.
+We should use multiprocessing for this, so that the test-suite can run in the background.